 - Instant money transfer at all times.
 It does not require prior beneficiary registration, unlike net-banking.

 - Allows the use of Unstructured Supplementary Service Data (USSD)to access bank account details, since it is UPI-based.
 USSD does not require an internet connection.

 - Customers who don’t have UPI accounts can also receive money via the Indian Financial System Code (IFSC) and Mobile Money Identifier (MMID) codes.

 - It is available in English and Hindi, with other language interfaces in the pipeline.

-- Fixed amount can be transferred by generating QR code, in case the receiver does not want to share their phone number.
+- A fixed amount can be transferred by generating a QR code, in case the receiver does not want to share their phone number.
 Useful for merchants and vendors.

 - A Virtual Payment Address is generated.
 Flexibility to transfer money either via the receiver’s mobile number, the VPA, or the UPI ID.

 - Nearly all commercial banks support BHIM.
 Unlike e-wallets, money can be directly transferred to bank accounts via BHIM.